Henry Burk: Family

 Burk married Ellen Carney (1851–1914) on August 18, 1873, in Philadelphia; they had six children: Mary, Charles Henry, Henry Jr., Helen, Gertrude, and Charlotte.
 Burk was grandfather to character actor Henry Jones (1912–1999), and great-grandfather to actress Jocelyn Jones.

 Congress

-Burk was elected in 1901 as a Republican to the 57th Congress and served from March 4, 1901, until his death in Philadelphia.
+Burk was originally elected in 1901 as a Republican to the 57th Congress and until his death in Philadelphia.

 During the time that Burk served in Congress, the Boer War was raging in South Africa.
 Burk supported the Boers against the British.
 However, the United States sold the British preserved meat and hay, as well as mules and other supplies.
 Burk moved in the House that "mules, remounts, and other supplies be declared contraband", but by this time the war was practically over.

-He died on December 5, 1903 and was interred at Holy Sepulchre Cemetery in Cheltenham Township, Pennsylvania.
+He died on December 5, 1903, and was interred at Holy Sepulchre Cemetery in Cheltenham Township, Pennsylvania.